peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

-     If the NOTIFY message contains an {{!RFC9567}} EDNS0 Report-Channel option with an agent domain subordinate or equal to one of the NS hostnames listed in the delegation, the processing party SHOULD report any errors occuring during CDS/CDNSKEY processing by sending a report query with an appropriate extended DNS error code as described in {{!RFC8914}}.
+     If the NOTIFY message contains an {{!RFC9567}} EDNS0 Report-Channel option with an agent domain subordinate or equal to one of the NS hostnames listed in the delegation, the processing party SHOULD report any errors occurring during CDS/CDNSKEY processing by sending a report query with an appropriate extended DNS error code as described in {{!RFC8914}}.
 Reporting may be done asynchronously (outside of the NOTIFY transaction).